-I quite enjoy doing copywork.
+I quite enjoy doing copywork as a learning method.

 And I love studying masterpieces (whether it be music, text, art, or source code), and figuring out what makes them so masterful.